-Where there are continuing or moderate concerns about a student's health and wellbeing that have not been resolved at Stage 1, or it is felt the case is too serious to be handled informally,

-Stage 2 of the policy and procedure may be initiated.
-The purpose of the Stage 3 Support to Study meeting is to understand the student's perception of the issues that have been identified, including the impact their ill health and/or behaviour is having upon them and/or the University community
+Where there are continuing or moderate concerns about a learner's health and wellbeing that have not been resolved at Stage 1, or it is felt the case is too serious to be handled informally, Stage 2 of the policy and procedure may be initiated.
+The purpose of the Stage 3 Support to Study meeting is to understand the learner's perception of the issues that have been identified, including the impact their ill health and/or behaviour is having upon them and/or the University community.

-The lead person from Stage 1 or the member of staff with concerns would make a referral to Student Wellbeing Services for consideration of support under Stage 2 of this policy and procedure, sharing any associated documentation, including a copy of the Stage 1 Support to Study Action Plan, where one has been agreed.
+The lead person from Stage 1 or the member of staff with concerns would make a referral to Student Services for consideration of support under Stage 2 of this policy and procedure, sharing any associated documentation, including a copy of the Stage 1 Support to Study Action Plan, where one has been agreed.
+This would be completed using the Support to Study Referral Form

-Student Wellbeing Services would coordinate any activity at Stage 2, with a Student Wellbeing Services Manager or nominee chairing the proceedings.
-Normally Stage 2 proceedings would involve the student, Couse Leader or nominee and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
+Student Services would coordinate any activity at Stage 2, with a Student Services Manager or nominee chairing the proceedings.
+Normally Stage 2 proceedings would involve the learner, Couse Leader or nominee and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.